About the ethics review process

 Exemption and lower risk applications

-You can apply for an ethics review exemption or to submit a lower risk application at any time.
+You can apply for an exemption from ethics review or submit a lower risk application at any time.
 There's no closing date.

 Higher risk applications